NAFCU: Education, Advocacy & Advancement for Credit Unions

-NAFCU was founded in 1967 out of a desire by federal credit union leaders to have an independent voice in Washington that would focus exclusively on the needs and issues of federal credit unions.
-The association would have one specific, overriding purpose: to directly shape the laws and regulations under which federal credit unions operate.
+The National Association of Federal Credit Unions (NAFCU) is a direct membership association committed to representing, assisting, educating and informing its member credit unions and their key audiences.
+Founded in 1967, NAFCU is an independent voice in Washington, focusing exclusively on the needs and issues of federal credit unions.
+NAFCU's specific, overriding purpose: to directly shape the laws and regulations under which federal credit unions operate.

-- a separate federal regulator (the National Credit Union Administration);
+- a separate federal regulator (the National Credit Union Administration)

-- a central bank for liquidity purposes (the Central Liquidity Facility);
+- a central bank for liquidity purposes (the Central Liquidity Facility)

-- expanded powers for credit unions (including mortgage lending, share drafts, and variable-rate accounts);
+- expanded powers for credit unions (including mortgage lending, share drafts, and variable--‐rate accounts)